itsthejuice/ai-selfbot/README.md

 # Discord AI Selfbot with BinX Integration

 A Discord selfbot that integrates BinX AI, allowing you to interact with AI directly from your Discord chats.
-Responses are sent as text files with persistent conversation history.
+Short responses are sent as text messages, longer responses as files, with persistent conversation history per channel.

 ## ⚠️ Important Warning